-Karl Marx’s three surviving children, all daughters, went on to become political activists.
+Karl Marx’s three surviving children, all daughters, became political activists.
 His oldest daughter Jenny Caroline died at age 38 of bladder cancer.
-She had six children, and two of her sons Jean Longuet and Edgar Longuet, went on to become political activists.
+She had six children, and two of her sons, Jean Longuet and Edgar Longuet, went on to become political activists.

-Karl Marx’s other two daughters, Jenny Laura and Jenny Julia Eleanor, both committed suicide.
-Jenny Julia Eleanor was married to the famous Cuban -French revolutionary and Marxist socialist and activist Paul Lafargus.
+Karl Marx’s other two daughters, Jenny Laura and Jenny Julia Eleanor committed suicide.
+Jenny Julia Eleanor married the famous Cuban -French revolutionary and Marxist socialist and activist Paul Lafargus.

-To get a taste of what Karl Marx’s world was like during the time he lived, you only need to read some of Charle’s Dickens novels or stories like A Christmas Carol, Oliver Twist, Great Expectations A Tale of Two Cities.
-In his stories, Dicken’s explores the conflict during this time period, between the capitalists or the elite and the working class.
+To get a taste of what Karl Marx’s world was like during the time he lived, you only need to read some of Charles Dicken’s novels or stories like A Christmas Carol, Oliver Twist, and Great Expectations, A Tale of Two Cities.
+In his stories, Dicken explores the conflict between the capitalists or the elite and the working class during this time period.

 Whether you love or hate Marxism, the truth is that Karl Marx gave the world an economic and social thought that remains relevant today.
 Many countries worldwide have based all or part of their government and social systems upon the theories and teachings of Karl Marx.